simpeter/apd/docs/lab0.md

    whenever you can.
 If you do have a need to extend the nodes, do not extend them by more than one day. **We will terminate any cluster running for more than 48 hours**.

+3. Please terminate your experiment as soon as you finish an assignment.